KTS-o7/system-calls/copy-cp/README.md

 #### Explanation:

-- **Open Files**: We use the `open()` system call to open the source file in read-only mode and the destination file in write-only mode, with create and truncate options.
+- **Open Files**: We use the `ifstream` and `ofstream` classes to handle file operations in C++.
+The source file is opened in binary mode for reading, and the destination file is opened in binary mode for writing.
-- **Copy Loop**: The `read()` system call reads the contents of the source file into a buffer, and the `write()` system call writes it to the destination file.
+- **Copy Loop**: The `read()` method reads the contents of the source file into a buffer, and the `write()` method writes it to the destination file.
-- **Permissions**: The destination file is created with `0644` permissions, which gives the owner read and write permissions and the group and others read-only access.
+- **Permissions**: The destination file is created with default permissions set by the operating system.
-- **Error Handling**: The program checks for any errors during file opening, reading, and writing, printing appropriate error messages.
+- **Error Handling**: The program checks for any errors during file opening, reading, and writing, and prints appropriate error messages.

 ---

 ## Overview

-This folder contains a C program (`cp.c`) that implements a basic version of the Unix/Linux `cp` (copy) command using system calls.
-The program reads data from a source file and writes it to a destination file using `open()`, `read()`, and `write()` system calls.
+This folder contains a C++ program (`cp.cpp`) that implements a basic version of the Unix/Linux `cp` (copy) command using file streams.
+The program reads data from a source file and writes it to a destination file using `ifstream` and `ofstream`.

 ## How It Works